Luis García (pitcher, born 1987)

 Luis Amado García (born January 30, 1987) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Los Angeles Angels, Texas Rangers, St. Louis Cardinals, San Diego Padres, Boston Red Sox, Los Angeles Dodgers, and Washington Nationals.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Los Angeles Angels, Texas Rangers, St. Louis Cardinals, San Diego Padres, Boston Red Sox, Los Angeles Dodgers, Washington Nationals, New York Mets, and Minnesota Twins.

 García was originally signed by the Dodgers organization as an amateur free agent in 2004, at the age of 16.
 His initial MLB call-up occurred on July 9, 2013.
-García made his big league debut the next day, versus the Washington Nationals at Citizens Bank Park.
+García made his big league debut the next day against the Nationals at Citizens Bank Park.
 That day, he pitched one scoreless inning, in relief of Phillies ace, Cliff Lee.